chrisjpatty/react-hooks-todo/README.md

 - useReducer

 ## What's the verdict?
 I really enjoyed using hooks.
 The syntax requirements feel closer to pure Javascript than I was initially expecting, and it's definitely a lot easier to reason about the functionality of the app.
+I can see hooks making it more difficult for new developers or developers coming from OO backgrounds to get started with React, but for one, I may be totally wrong about that, and two, the organizational benefits are definitely worth it.

 ## Demo
 A live demo can be found [here](http://www.hookstodo.netlify.com)